 How does the medium in which the future is presented – its genres, structures, conventions – shape or influence what the future might include?
 What forms do representations of the future currently take in different disciplines and fields of practice – from fiction to non-fiction, the visual to the textual, science to politics – and to what effect?
 Can we make our representations of the future more efficacious, with a view to the current world situation?
 And what might different fields learn from each other, or how might they combine, in order to do this?

 This conference sets out to investigate these and related questions, and to trigger dialogue within and across different areas in which the future is being ‘formed’.
-Proposals are welcome from researchers across the humanities, social sciences and STEM disciplines, as well as from those working outside the university sector.

 - Amy J Elias (Tennessee, Knoxville; English Literature)